learn-co-students/deploy-via-surge-nyc-fe-082718-a/README.md

 command in the terminal.

 At the end of the deployment process, Surge will provide you a URL that can be used to see your site "on the internet."
-The address will be a random-name in front of `.surge.sh`.
+The address is a random name in front of `.surge.sh`.
 You can share this URL with family, friends, poodles, or your rally unicycling team.